gowtham12591/Airflow/airflow_docker/readme.md

 - Now open dbeaver and then click on database and then click new-database connection and then enter username and password as airflow and then check the testconnection
 - Once connected, we can create new database and then create tables with airflow
+- In the airflow webbrowser, open connection from admin and then create a connection with the database conn id: postgres_localhost conn type: postgres
+ host: host.docker.internal
+ schema: test
+ login and pass: same as airflow login
+ port: 5432

 Installing python dependencies